Weijiang-Xiong/iBNN_NF/README.md

 ## Normalizing Flows for Implicit BNN

 This repo contains the files related to Weijiang Xiong's summer project at PML group.
 This project aims to learn a more flexible posterior for the input uncertainty with normalizing flow.
+The codes are based on [IBNN](https://github.com/trungtrinh44/ibnn).

 Please look below for the directory structure